mackieks/thundervolt/hardware/README.md

   - The Lamborghini of Wii voltage regulation.
 Thundervolt 2 includes four INA700 power monitor ICs and can report the Wii's current and power consumption in real time.
 It requires an even higher spec PCB than Thundervolt 1 and is quite expensive ($14-$20 per bare board)
   - Currently unreleased — still in testing

-A 100x100mm jig PCB for solderpaste stenciling is also provided.
-Order the jig as a 2-layer 0.8mm board.
+Two jig PCBs for solderpaste stenciling are also provided.
+Order both jigs as 2-layer 0.8mm boards.

 <img src="../images/thundervolt_pcb.png" />